GTedZ/Binance-lib/README.md

 ```

 ## ADD STREAMS TO SOCKET:
+- ***IMPORTANT***: **ONLY SUBSCRIBE TO THE SAME TYPES OF STREAMS, ONLY SIMILAR-TYPE STREAMS CAN BE ACCESSED VIA THE SAME SOCKET OBJECT**
 - All Websocket function return an object that you can use to subscribe to a new stream
+- The library renames the properties for more clarity, so subscribing to the same streams via the websocket is recommended
 - To use the `.subscribe()` function correctly, all you need to do is pass the same parameters the original(in the same order too) except for the callback function.
 ```js
   let lastPrice_stream = binance.websockets.futures.lastPrice('BTCUSDT', (data) => {